NEFSC/READ-PSB-TE-Hatch_et_al_2022_jwildlmanage/README.md

 Our paper is online here (TBD):

-> Hatch JM, Haas HL, Sasso CR, Patel SH, Smolowitz RJ. (**Accepted**). *Estimating the complex patterns of survey availability for a highly-mobile marine animal*.
-The Journal of Wildlife Management, Online at <https://doi.org/xxx/xxx>
+> Hatch JM, Haas HL, Sasso CR, Patel SH, Smolowitz RJ.
+(2022). *Estimating the complex patterns of survey availability for loggerhead turtles*.
+Journal of Wildlife Management, Online at <https://doi.org/10.1002/jwmg.22208>
 >

 ## How to cite